gvwilson/sensibleadventures/misc/bear-02.md

 raft, then fell back on all fours.
 "That's the last we'll see of our food, or your blankets."

-Prince Lormay managed a grim smile.
+Prince Thokmay managed a grim smile.
 "I guess we're all prisoners now."
 The bear just snarled.

 "Look!"
 Princess Ogmin suddenly said, pointing upstream.
 "Someone's